Introduction

 How long does silicone caulk take to cure completely?

-Yes, it typically takes 24 hours to cure fully, but this can vary based on humidity and temperature conditions.
+Silicone caulk usually takes about 24 hours to cure fully, though this can change depending on humidity and temperature.

 What tools do I need for removing old silicone caulk?